donnywarren/js-dom-intro/readme.md

 > We've talked about values (primitive types and objects) and the language constructs for creating our own.

-> What is the most annoying thing about websites?

 > What is HTML / a Document (in terms of the web) and how do we represent it?

 ## Introducing the DOM (10 minutes)